-The schedule below represents a typical first-year rotation in the HonorHealth General Surgery Residency Program.
+The schedule below represents a potential first-year rotation in the HonorHealth General Surgery Residency Program.
 Upper-level residents have more flexibility about which electives they can choose.

-Most rotations are at HonorHealth John C. Lincoln and Deer Valley medical centers.
+Most rotations are at HonorHealth John C. Lincoln, Deer Valley and Scottsdale Osborn medical centers.
 Pediatric, Burn and Transplant rotations are offsite.
-At completion of the program, you'll be fully prepared to enter practice with a comprehensive range of solid surgical experience.
+At completion of the program, trainees enter practice with the skills and knowledge needed for comprehensive surgical experience.

 |1st Year Rotations||Duration||Location|